alephmembeth/alephmembeth.github.io/presentations.md

       </td>
       <td>
          <b>Need and Responsibility – Experimental Philosophy Investigating Questions of Distributive Justice</b><br>
-         presentation at the 25th Congress of the German Society for Philosophy (DGPhil); Friedrich-Alexander University Erlangen-Nürnberg; moved online due to pandemic
+         presentation at the 25th Congress of the German Society for Philosophy (DGPhil); Friedrich-Alexander University Erlangen-Nürnberg; held online due to pandemic
       </td>
    </tr>
    <tr>